 Figure 1 - Session dialog - the Logon tab at a glance

 From the top of the dialog, the first section presents general session information.
 This information will differ if you're reviewing a Published app or desktop session versus a Virtual Desktop.
-The example in Figure 2, below, displays a Virtual Desktop session, which includes the Delivery Group name, the endpoints IP address, the Citrix broker responsible for the connection and the version of Citrix Receiver\Workspace the endpoint has installed.
+The example in Figure 2, below, displays a Virtual Desktop session, which includes the Delivery Group name, the endpoints IP address, the Citrix broker responsible for the connection and the version of Citrix Workspace the endpoint has installed.

 Figure 1.a - Virtual Desktop session information